-So now, Maharashtrian Puran Poli means a flat bread made using flour, that is stuffed with a sweet filling made using Chana dal, Jaggery, Nutmeg and Cardamom powder.
-It is shallow fried in ghee and even served along with Ghee (Clarified Butter) called as Sajuk Toop in Maharashtra.
+So now, Maharashtrian Puran Poli means a flatbread made using flour, that is stuffed with a sweet filling made using Chana dal, Jaggery, Nutmeg, and Cardamom powder.
+It is shallow fried in ghee and even served along with Ghee (Clarified Butter) called Sajuk Toop in Maharashtra.

 Different Version of Puran Poli

-Puran poli was not a dish which we use to make often or I liked it.
+Puran poli was not a dish that we use to make often or I like it.
 But my father liked it and my mom used to make it.
-She even had this puran yantra to make the poli’s.
+She even had this puran yantra to make the polis.
 I have learnt this puran poli from her, which she learnt from our Maharashtrian neighbours.
-I was always apprehensive of making this, however this was my first attempt and I am glad I did it.
+I was always apprehensive of making this, however this was my first attempt and I am glad learned it.

 This Gul poli is similar to this Puran Poli, however instead of Chana Dal, Til or Sesame Seeds is used.
 Another nutritious poli and is commonly made for Makar Sankranti.

 The dal is first cooked until it is nice and mushy.
 Dal can be cooked in a pressure cooker or Instant pot or open pan method.
 The dal once cooked is drained to remove excess water.
 That is the dal and the water is separated out.
 Do not discard the water, it can be used as a stock.
 Generally, the water is used to make Katachi amti,i.e. A spicy amti or saar or you can call it as a soup.
 It goes well with puran poli itself or even with plain steamed rice.

 The dal mixture is then cooked along with jaggery, nutmeg and cardamom powder on an open pan.
 The mixture needs to be cooked thoroughly.
 A general test to see if the puran is done is when a ladle stands straight in the puran.